26 Best Places to Visit in Kandy, Sri Lanka

 The mountain range is a popular hiking destination, primarily among locals, although it's gaining fame with foreign tourists as well.
 So, if you love hiking, this is one of the best things to do in Kandy.

-It's also great for picturesque views of Kandy city, the Knuckles Mountain Range, Piduruthalagala, among other exciting landmarks.
+It's also great for picturesque views of Kandy city, the Knuckles Mountain Range, and Piduruthalagala, among other exciting landmarks.
 You will come across several endemic bird species and native animals on your way too.

 There are many trails available for moderate-level hikers, each covering a unique landscape of the mountain range.
 The most popular one is the Sherwood Forest trek.